tadija/AECoreDataUI/README.md

 ## Usage

-You may check demo project in [AERecord](https://github.com/tadija/AERecord) for example.
+You may check [this demo project](https://github.com/tadija/AECoreDataDemo) for example.

 ### CoreDataTableViewController
 `CoreDataTableViewController` mostly just copies the code from `NSFetchedResultsController`